johnosbb/Artificial-intelligence/Embedded/LuckFox_Pico_Ultra_RV1106/examples/rknn_mobilenet_demo/README.md

 ### Data Transfer and Inference Execution

-Once the image is beautifully preprocessed, it needs to be transferred to the NPU's special memory.
+Once the image is preprocessed, it needs to be transferred to the NPU's special memory.
 The RKNN API helps here with rknn_create_mem to allocate this NPU-accessible memory, and rknn_set_io_mem to link this memory to the model's input and output "ports."

 ```C